rkuma183/wilsonmar.github.io/_posts/2016-06-08-jenkins-plugins.md

 ### Install Plugins #

+Here is a generic set of steps to install a plug-in:

 0. Click **Manage Jenkins** on the left menu of the Dashboard screen.
 0. Clikc **Manage Plugins**.
 0. Click **Installed** tab to view what has been installed already.